Songs and Stories for Kwanza

 Let us pull together and celebrate the Seven Principals of Kwanzaa.*

 Sing and clap along with April as she teaches you songs in Zulu (Zimbabwe) and Akan (Ghana).
-Using folktales from African, the Caribbean Islands and African-American traditions and others, April tells the stories that help to illustrate one or more of the Seven Principals of Kwanzaa.
+Using uplifting folktales from African, the Caribbean Islands and African-American traditions and others, April tells the stories that help to illustrate one or more of the Seven Principles of Kwanzaa.

 Learn about Dr. Maulana Karenga's legacy and of Umoja (Unity), Kujichagulia (Self-Determination), Ujima (Collective Work and Responsibility), Ujamaa (Cooperative Economics), Nia (Purpose), Kuumba (Creativity), and Imani (Faith) through stories and songs.
 A must for any Kwanzaa celebration, this show is informative and entertaining.

 Or why not have April come and do a Unity Workshop with your youth or adult group!

 April will lead your group through a series of challenges with activities that are fun, energizing and make you think.
 Participants will listen, think, share and get tell their own stories.
 We will sing songs and use African proverbs that help us to understand the meaning of the Seven Kwanzaa Principals.